-Gumtree provides a comments box so you can explain your complaint.
+Gumtree offers a comments box so you can explain your complaint.

-Very easy to report recalled items for sale.
-From the listing you click the 'report ad' button, select a reason, provide any additional information in the comments field then submit.
+It was very easy to report recalled items for sale.
+From the listing, you click the 'report ad' button, select a reason, give any additional information in the comments field – then submit.

-We didn't receive any correspondence from Gumtree and when we checked the listings one week later, one was marked as 'sold' and the other two were still live.
+We didn't receive any correspondence from Gumtree.
+When we checked the listings one week later, one was marked as 'sold' and the other two were still live.

 You can follow up on your report by contacting Gumtree's support team and quoting the ad ID.
 We did this for the two remaining listings and received the following response: "Thanks for your email.
 I will send your report to our Ad moderation team.
 If you see any Ads that do not comply with our policies, please continue to let us know through the report flag in the Ad.
 We really appreciate the community bringing any issues to our attention.
 Please let me know if I can help with anything else."